TD Ameritrade’s recent news about stopping services for retail customers in Singapore has caught a lot of attention.

 eToro’s investment platform, accessible through both web and mobile platforms, is a social trading hub.
 Here, investors can engage in discussions about investments, speculations, and market news with fellow investors. eToro also allows users to replicate trading strategies (CopyTrader™) and invest in ready-made investment portfolios (Smart Portfolios) based on thematic investment strategies.

 The demo account is particularly useful for a beginner ($100,000 virtual money).
 It lets you have a real experience hands-on as you would be using real money.
 So, when switching to a real account, you will notice no difference between your training and the real-life of investing.
-On the downside, there is a withdrawal of $5, and the only base currency is the USD.
+On the downside, there is a withdrawal of $5.

 eToro is fully regulated and supervised by top-tier regulators such as the UK’s Financial Conduct Authority (FCA) and the Australian Securities and Investments Commission (ASIC) in Australia.
 The subsidiary in Europe, formerly known as “eToro (Europe) Ltd,” is authorised and regulated by the Cyprus Securities Exchange Commission (CySEC).